-Artificial intelligence (AI) and machine learning (ML) is a progressive technology that has the potential to dramatically improve the performance and efficiency of many existing industries and fields.
+Artificial intelligence (AI) and machine learning (ML) is progressive technology that has the potential to dramatically improve the performance and efficiency of many existing industries and fields.
 The availability and quality of training data, however, is crucial for AI itself to perform better.
 This is because AI models learn by being fed expansive data sets, and the quality of this data directly influences the quality of the AI model.

 You can think of teaching AI as being similar to the way you teach in the same way as you do a young child; through repetition.
-If you were to show a child lots of different pictures of cats but told them that it’s a dog, the child may classify cats as dogs in the future.
+If you were to show a child lots of different pictures of cats but tell them that it’s a dog, the child may classify cats as dogs in the future.
 AI models learn in the same way; the result of an AI model depends on the labels that it’s fed during the AI data training phase.

 This is where AI image annotation and AI image tagging come in.